Property tax in Scotland. What do I pay and when? 2025 Update

 Almost on every occasion the purchaser of the property is responsible for paying tax, and this will mostly be in the form of LBTT (Land & Building Transaction Tax).

-If you’re the seller, and this is your main home, you don’t have to pay LBTT, or any other property tax in Scotland.
-You will just pay all the necessary taxes on the next property you buy to live in.
+If you’re the seller, you don’t have to pay LBTT, or any other property tax in Scotland.
+You will just pay all the necessary taxes when, and if, you purchase another property.

-In a nutshell, as sellers we nearly never pay tax, but as buyers we nearly always pay tax.
+In a nutshell, as sellers you do not pay tax, but as buyers we nearly always pay tax.
 Clear as mud huh!

 What do First Time Buyers pay in property tax?